macmcmeans/localDataStorage/README.md

 -->  "data"

 <br>&nbsp;<br>
-// scrambled keys cannot be renamed; the key name and the value produce the obfuscation
+// scrambled keys cannot be renamed, the key name and the value produce the obfuscation

 > localData.rename( 'ss1', 'ss1-renamed' )